andrerpena/react-component-boilerplate/readme.md

 # react-component-boilerplate

-A dead simple and little opinionated template for creating react-components that will be published to NPM.
+ > A dead simple and template for creating react-components that will be published to NPM.
+This is not a template for react apps, it's for components.

 ## Features